Peshmerga: Issues

+In 2025, U.S. reports expressed frustration over stalled unification due to party lines, despite commitments.

 Role of women

+Historic involvement

-Women have played a significant role in the Peshmerga since its foundation.
+Women have played a significant role in the Peshmerga since its foundation, compared to other Middle Eastern militaries.
 The Kurdish Zand tribe was known for allowing women in military roles.
 During the Iraqi–Kurdish conflict the majority of women served within the Peshmerga in supporting roles such as building camps, taking care of the wounded, and carrying munitions and messages.
 Several women brigades served on the front lines.
-Margaret George Malik was an iconic Assyrian guerilla fighter who was given a leading position in important battles such as the battle of Zawita Valley.
 The PUK started recruiting women during the Kurdish Civil War.
-Women were given a 45-day basic training that included parade drills and basic marksmanship with various rifles, mortars, and RPGs.
+Women were given a 45-day basic training, which included parade drills and basic marksmanship training with various rifles, mortars, and RPGs.

+Modern era

 In the months leading up to the 2003 U.S. invasion of Iraq, the United States launched Operation Viking Hammer which dealt a huge blow to Islamic terrorist groups in Iraqi Kurdistan and uncovered a chemical weapons facility.
 The PUK later confirmed that female Kurdish fighters had participated in the operation.

-The modern Peshmerga is almost entirely made up of men, while having at least 600 women in their ranks.
-In the KDP, these Peshmerga women have been refused access to the frontline and are mostly used in logistics and management positions, but PUK Peshmerga women are deployed in the front lines and are actively engaged in combat.
+In 2014 the Peshmerga had at least 600 women in their ranks.
+The number of women increased significantly during the war against ISIS due to a shortage of manpower and the desire for revenge.
+The Peshmerga have one entirely female brigade.
+In the KDP, these Peshmerga women have been refused access to the frontline and are mostly used in logistics and management positions, while PUK Peshmerga women are deployed on the front lines and are actively engaging in combat.
+Women are paid the same as men.